josefsaj/circadian-rhythm/README.md

 ## Usage
 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of usage that you can demonstrate, while providing links to more sophisticated examples if they are too long to reasonably include in the README.
+Running solver.m:
+If the user wishes to look at the output of the solution of the system of ODE's without the light function, they can do the following:

+1) Make changes to the right input file - rhs.m is the file where the parameters and the system of equations don't include the light function.
+Block comment parameters associated with behavior you don't want to see.
+For example:
+![("C:\Users\psark\Pictures\Screenshot 2023-03-27 122151.png")]

 ## Support
 Tell people where they can go to for help.
 It can be any combination of an issue tracker, a chat room, an email address, etc.